Achievement in Montana (AIM)

 Please see the AIM Policy References webpage (gray buttons listed on the left of each page) for pertinent State and Federal laws that apply to AIM.

 The state of Montana Office of Public Instruction (OPI) adopted the Infinite Campus software application as its statewide student information system (SIS) in 2006 through an RFP process.
 The OPI calls the state level SIS ‘Achievement In Montana’ (AIM).
 The name of the company who owns the Infinite Campus software is also called Infinite Campus.
 The company is located in Minnesota, has been in business for over 22 years and is the one of the largest student information systems in the country.
 There are multiple editions of the software based on the use of the application.
-The ’State Edition’ of Infinite Campus is used by the OPI staff and contains all the Montana districts’ student data.
+The ’State Edition’ of Infinite Campus is used by the OPI staff and contains the state-reported student data from all Montana districts.
 The OPI pays an annual fee for this system that is based on a ‘per student’ cost.
 The current contract between the OPI and Infinite Campus runs through June 30, 2021.

 In order to accommodate all the various SIS’ throughout Montana, the OPI built, along with our State Edition of Infinite Campus, a Montana Edition.
 This Montana Edition is provided to the districts at no cost, so that the schools who didn’t use Infinite Campus as their local SIS could submit their data into our Infinite Campus statewide system for state reporting.
 It contains the same basic student data as the state edition, including the Special Education student data.